MarcusKyung/Valtteri-BOTtas/README.md

 * _JavaScript_
 * _Node Package Manager_
 * _Discord.js 14.11.0_
-* _dotenv 16.3.1_
+* _Dotenv 16.3.1_

 ## Description:
 This discord bot is designed to interact with users when prompted.
 It is named after Finnish Formula 1 racing driver Valtteri Bottas.
-When prompted by a server member the bot replies to the user's message.
+When prompted by a user via slash command or message the bot will return a reply/response.
+This bot also has additional features upon startup.
+View all features below.

 ## Setup/Installation Requirements:
 1. Clone this repo from GH to your local machine.